 Add a great call-to-action to your contact page.
 That could be a button at the bottom of your contact form, but also a phone number that is displayed in a prominent spot.
 Just make sure it’s immediately clear what you want your visitor to do on that contact page.
 Pick your preferred contact method.

-There are plenty of contact page examples that have done their call-to-action right.
-I’d like to mention for instance Jetblue:
+There are plenty of contact page examples that have done their call-to-action right, Jetblue for instance:

-Before showing you their contact details (you can scroll down for these options) they try to answer your question on their website already.
-It’s very clear that they want you to check for yourself first, hence the large “Select a topic & Get answers”-option.
+Before showing you their contact details they try to answer your question on their website already.
+It’s very clear that they want you to check for yourself first, hence the large “See all help topics”-option.
 It’s a common practice for a contact page, which undoubtedly saves time for your business.

-Macy’s clearly wants you to call them, judging from the box on the right of their contact page.
-Nestlé gives you a number of options to choose from, being FAQ, Call, and Social Media.
-I like that as well, although there is no one call-to-action standing out from the rest, so I’m not sure what will work best.
-But it is definitely better that the lack of a call-to-action on the ABN AMRO contact page.
+Nestlé gives you a number of options to choose from, being Ask Nestlé, Call us, Tweet us and Tell us.
+We like that concept as well, although there is no one call-to-action standing out from the rest, so we’re not sure what will work best.
+Another example, on the ABN AMRO contact page you’ll notice a yellow CTA that invites you to call them.

 A map and directions